USFWS/secas/_posts/2020-03-26-SECAS-products-in-the-works-for-2020.md

   name: finerresolution.png
   alt: >-
     Comparing finer and coaraser resolution indicators for the South Atlantic Blueprint.
   caption: The South Atlantic Blueprint, one of the inputs to the Southeast Blueprint, is moving to a finer resolution this year.
+This image compares versions of an indicator at the previous 200 m resolution and the new 30 m resolution.
   headerClass: light-text
   float: right
 ---